slatedocs/slate/source/includes/_prepare_form_url.md

 > [ https://www.sendle.com/dashboard/prepare_form ]

 To pre-populate a Sendle Send Parcel Form with pickup, delivery and parcel dimension information.
-A valid Sendle account is needed to use this service.
+A valid Sendle account with a confirmed email address is required to use this service.

 <aside class="success">